alonho/course/doc/generators.md

 ## Exercise 2 - find dependencies

-Print the imported module and how many times it is imported for all python modules in a directory (recursive!):
+Print every imported module and how many times it is imported for all python modules in a directory (recursive!):

 	!python
 	>>> print_deps("/tmp")